kabertin/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- A script that displays the contents list of my current directory
 	- A script that changes working directory to the user's home directory
 	- A script that Displays a current directory contents in a long format
+	- A script that Displays the current directory content including the hidden ones